vigiloauth/vigilo/README.md

 ---

 ## 1. Introduction

->💡 **VigiloAuth is under active development** and already supports core OAuth2 and OIDC flows, with more on the way!

->⚖️ **Apache 2.0 License:**
-This server is free and open source, developed for community use and OIDF certification.

->💬 **Join the Conversation:**
-We're gathering feedback and ideas in the discussion threads.
-Come share your thoughts!

-> 💻 The Admin UI can be found [here](https://github.com/vigiloauth/vigilo-ui)

 VigiloAuth is designed to simplify the implementation of OAuth 2.0 and OpenID Connect (OIDC) authentication servers.
 Whether you need a full-fledged **authentication server**, an **identity server**, or both, VigiloAuth provides compliant endpoints that you can easily integrate into your application without writing any complex code.